Why “I’m Fine” Can be a Trauma Response

 It’s one of the most common things people say when asked how they’re doing.
 Often, it’s completely accurate.
 Things are okay.
 Nothing feels wrong.
 Life is moving along.

-But for some people - particularly men - “I’m fine” can also signal a response that has been learned, acknowledge a currently felt state, and indicate a learned survival strategy.
+But for some people, particularly men, “I’m fine” can also signal a learned response.
+It may acknowledge a currently felt state and indicate a survival strategy.
 Not because they’re hiding something intentionally, and not because they’re being dishonest, but because they genuinely don’t know how else to answer.

 We don’t want to shame or pathologize language that we all use every day.
-We do want to begin understanding how our nervous systems adapt to stress, relationships, and our formative experiences -and how those adaptations can subtly shape the way we relate to ourselves and others.
+Instead, we want to understand how our nervous systems adapt to stress, relationships, and formative experiences.
+These adaptations can subtly shape the way we relate to ourselves and others.

-There is a common trend that circulates, and has for years, that states that men have a “nothing box” that they can spend time experiencing with no ill effects.
-While this may be true for some and this is not meant to be a commentary on gender identity and norms found within it, it may not be universally true and there is a danger to assuming or even tacitly pushing any individual towards the expected norm of what we believe to be true.
+There’s a common trend that states men have a “nothing box” they can spend time in without ill effects.
+While this may be true for some, it isn’t universally applicable.
+There is a danger in assuming or pushing any individual toward the expected norm of what we believe to be true.

-For many people, especially those who grew up in environments where emotions weren’t welcomed, “I’m fine” doesn’t mean “everything is great”- it means:
+For many people, especially those who grew up in environments where emotions weren’t welcomed, “I’m fine” doesn’t mean “everything is great.”
+It often means:

 “There’s nothing I can clearly name.”